romerocesar/rfive.ai/content/_index.md

 layout = "list"
 +++

-We help leaders and builders design and create AI solutions and teams that ship, scales, and adds value.
+We help leaders define their AI strategy and grow AI teams.
+We help builders design and create AI solutions that work, scale, and add value.